malkiewiczm/MPOS/README.md

 -Album 3
 +Another artist
 -An album by this artist
+*
 ```
-`+` Indicates an artist
+- `+` Indicates an artist
-`-` Indicates an album IN A FOLDER OF THE SAME NAME
+- `-` Indicates an album IN A FOLDER OF THE SAME NAME
-`_` Indicates an album title that IS NOT IN A FOLDER NAMED THE SAME
+- `_` Indicates an album title that IS NOT IN A FOLDER NAMED THE SAME
-`/` Indicates the path of the album if the above mark is used
+- `/` Indicates the path of the album if the above mark is used
+- `*` Indicates the end of the file
 Example:
 ```
 +Artist name